ffund/tcp-ip-essentials/lab-multicast/simple.md

 1. under what conditions multicast and broadcast packets are forwarded by routers, and
 2. under what conditions a host will respond to an ICMP echo request

-First, we will send an ICMP echo request to two multicast addresses and observe the result.
-Then, we will send to two broadcast addresses and observe the result.
+First, we will send an ICMP echo request to a multicast address and observe the result.
+Then, we will send to a broadcast address and observe the result.

 On juliet, temporarily change the netmask of the experiment interface from 255.255.255.0 to 255.255.0.0, with